Preventing the mental health spiral resulting from Universal Credits

 It's a complex process.
 First, you need to apply for a work capability assessment.
 Once done you're placed in to one of four different groups.
 It is not uncommon for clients that are simply incapable of work to be placed into the wrong category.
 In this case our Support Workers step in to appeal the decision.

 For those clients that are incapable of work, our team assists them by completing and uploading sick notes and arranging meetings with their Work Coach to explain why the client is sick and shouldn’t be working.

 This results in our team receiving a Work Capability Assessment form, enabling us to explain at length the medical issues that prevent an individual client from being able to work.
 This, in turn, results in our client being invited for a medical assessment, which can take 4-5 weeks, while the client remains on a lower band of benefits.

 Next, we present evidence – letters from doctors, specialists, family and friends to create a cast iron case, which will typically result in the client being put into either a ‘No Work Required’, or ‘Limited Capability Work’ group.

 To find out more about how Independent Living West Country could be helping you, a member of your family, or a client suffering from a mental health condition, contact our helpful team today.

-Once all that is done, Jacob takes a further step by applying for benefits to be paid every 2 weeks as opposed to a lump sum each month, as many clients spend the money without budgeting, leaving them in financial difficulty.
+Once all that is done, our team takes a further step by applying for benefits to be paid every 2 weeks as opposed to a lump sum each month.
+This is done, as many clients would spend the money without budgeting, leaving them in financial difficulty.
 Requesting payments every two weeks helps spread their money across the month.
-Jacob also requests for landlords to be paid directly to prevent issues with accommodation.
+We also request that landlords are paid directly to prevent issues with accommodation.
 Again, this requires a separate process and a further form to be completed.